 - K-16 educational capacities

-- Prepare and disseminate broadly pre-Summit white paper summarizing results of the assessment.
+- Prepare and disseminate a report summarizing results of the assessment.

-January 26, 2018: Convene invitation-only Wisconsin Language Summit of Wisconsin leaders in business and industry, the non-profit sector, K-16 education, community organizations, and government to review current educational capacities, discuss and further articulate workforce language needs, and formulate recommendations for innovation.
+January 26, 2018: Convene the invitation-only Wisconsin Language Summit of Wisconsin leaders in business and industry, the non-profit sector, K-16 education, community organizations, and government to discuss and further articulate workforce language needs, review current educational capacities, and formulate recommendations for innovation.

-May 2018: Based on outcomes of the Wisconsin Language Summit, prepare and disseminate the Wisconsin Language Roadmap, a document that will put forward action items for these stakeholders to further develop multilingual talent that meets Wisconsin’s future workforce needs.
+August 2018: Based on outcomes of the Wisconsin Language Summit, prepare and disseminate the Wisconsin Language Roadmap, a document that will identify action items to address Wisconsin’s workforce and community language needs.

-2018-19: Form outcome teams to take action on top-priority Language Roadmap recommendations at the State or local levels.
+2018-19: Form and facilitate implementation teams to take action on top-priority Language Roadmap recommendations at the State and/or local levels.